perwin/pyimfit/docs/pyimfit_bootstrap_BtoT.md

 Note that you coul also generate a set of parameter vectors using MCMC; we're doing bootstrap resampling mainly because it's faster.

-Run 500 iterations of bootstrap resamplng (more would be better; this is just to save time):
+Run 500 iterations of bootstrap resamplng.
+More would be better; this is just to save time (takes about 1 minute on a 2017 MacBook Pro).

 ```python